Enter Batgirl, Exit Penguin: Plot synopsis

 Bruce and Dick immediately change into Batman and Robin and head back to Police Headquarters.
 Meanwhile, two of Penguin's henchmen interrupt a meeting between Alfred and his minister, needing a clergyman to marry the Penguin and Barbara, and kidnap Alfred, believing him to be the minister after he says he is to protect the real minister.
 Alfred uses a distress tracking signal, however, to alert Batman.
 As Alfred is dumped into a room where Barbara is held, Barbara escapes through a window, warning Alfred not to reveal her true identity.
 Barbara heads back to her apartment where she changes into Batgirl, through a hidden room behind her bedroom.
 Batman and Robin follow Alfred into the Penguin's hideout, where they meet Batgirl who helps them defeat the thugs.
 But after she leaves Penguin gasses them with his umbrella, then places them (and Alfred) in purple bags, and throws them onto a truck below with a bag he thinks contains Barbara.
 He takes them to a different location.
 The Penguin ties Batman and Robin up in the bags and hangs them above a vat of hot acid.

 However, Batgirl follows the group on her Batgirlcycle and crashes the Penguin's party.
 Alfred frees Batman and Robin from the deathtrap, and they join Batgirl in defeating the Penguin and all five of his henchmen.
 Batgirl is angry at Alfred, claiming he faked being a Minister, but when he reveals why he did so she apologises.
 She tells Alfred not to reveal to anyone, not even Batman and Robin, that she is Barbara Gordon; he initially seems reluctant but then promises.
 Batgirl then disappears before Batman and Robin finally bag the Penguin and his henchmen.
 They open a bag and find Barbara inside.
 Alfred tells them Batgirl left a few minutes ago & The Dynamic Duo didn't expect the last of Batgirl, ending up questioning "Who is this Batgirl?".

 Afterwards Bruce provides Dick with a new car.
 The car, a 1968 Plymouth Barracuda Convertible with the name plate removed on the side, is what Bruce gives to Dick as a present for passing the road test and obtaining a driver's license.
 Meanwhile, Commissioner Gordon and Chief O'Hara receive a threatening call from the Riddler, the villain appearing in next week's episode.
 The episode concludes with Dick driving Bruce in his new car back to Wayne Manor, with Bruce reminding him, "Remember, this is not the Batmobile".

-Next episode teaser

-The Riddler?
-Back to puzzle and perplex the Dynamic Duo?
-Be sure to watch the next episode!